Box Office Massacre: 'Last Witch Hunter,' 'Paranormal Activity 6' and 'Steve Jobs' Flop

-LOS ANGELES (Variety.com) - It was a pre-Halloween massacre at the multiplexes.
+LOS ANGELES, Oct.
+25 (Variety.com) - It was a pre-Halloween massacre at the multiplexes.

 Four new films, including "Paranormal Activity: The Ghost Dimension" and Vin Diesel's "The Last Witch Hunter," crowded into theaters this weekend and were swiftly pulverized and left for dead.
 Another, "Steve Jobs," expanded after a brisk limited run in a few key cities, only to be given the cold shoulder by the general public.